 Moving From California to Austin TX: Quick Answer

 Yes, for most households earning above $100,000 the financial case is clear.
 Texas has 0% state income tax versus California's rate of up to 13.3%.
 At a household income of $150,000, that is approximately $14,000 per year in additional take-home pay.
-After accounting for Texas's higher property taxes (approximately 1.8 to 2.2% versus California's 0.76%), most California transplants save between $15,000 and $40,000 per year net.1
+After accounting for Texas's higher property taxes (approximately 1.8 to 2.2% versus California's 0.76%), families moving from california to austin save between $15,000 and $40,000 per year net.1

 Austin's median home price pulled back from its $550,000 peak to approximately $415,000 to $445,000 in Q1 2026, making it more affordable than any point since 2020.
+For families orchestrating a move to austin from california, the current market window offers unprecedented purchasing leverage.
 Over 150,000 Californians moved to Texas in 2025, the largest interstate migration corridor in the United States.2,3

 Sources: neuhausre.com Feb 2026 / Mighty Might Moving 2025 / ustakehomepay.com Jan 2026 / RelocateMeTX March 2026